dotnwat/awesome-seastar/README.md

 A curated list of resources related to [Seastar](http://seastar.io), an industrial-grade C++ framework for building high-performance servers.

-One of the key feature of Seastar is it's event-driven nature which makes it easy for it's user to write non-blocking, asynchronous code.
-Moreover, Seastar architecture is based on the following points:

-- [Shared-nothing Design](http://seastar.io/shared-nothing/): Seastar uses a shared-nothing model that shards all requests onto individual cores.

-- [Futures and Promises](http://seastar.io/futures-promises/): An advanced new model for concurrent applications that offers C++ programmers both high performance and the ability to create comprehensible, testable high-quality code.

-- [High-performance networking](http://seastar.io/networking/) : Seastar offers a choice of network stack, including conventional Linux networking for ease of development, DPDK for fast user-space networking on Linux, and native networking on OSv

-- [Messaging passing](http://seastar.io/message-passing/) : A design for sharing information between CPU cores without time-consuming locking.

 ## Projects

 *Systems and projects using Seastar*